 Step 1: Locate the Handle Screw

-At the end of the handle, there’s a decorative cover.
-Use a flathead screwdriver to remove this, exposing the screw underneath.
+At the end of the handle, there is a decorative cover.
+Use a flathead screwdriver to remove this and expose the screw underneath.

 Step 2: Remove the Handle